-NFL star Deshaun Watson sued for alleged sexual assault
+NFL star Deshaun Watson sued for alleged sexual assaults

-(CNN)Houston Texans star quarterback Deshaun Watson is being sued for an alleged sexual assault.
+(CNN)Houston Texans star quarterback Deshaun Watson is being sued for alleged sexual assault by two women.

+The lawsuits were filed in Harris County, Texas, on Tuesday and Wednesday.
+Both plaintiffs are represented by attorney Tony Buzbee.

-The lawsuit, filed Tuesday in Harris County, Texas, alleges that Watson assaulted an unnamed licensed massage therapist "by touching her with his penis" while receiving a massage at the therapist's home in March 2020.
+The first lawsuit alleges that Watson assaulted an unnamed licensed massage therapist "by touching her with his penis" while receiving a massage at the therapist's home in March 2020.

 The suit says Watson "wanted a massage for only one reason -- sex."

-"As a result of a social media post by a publicity-seeking plaintiff's lawyer, I recently became aware of a lawsuit that has apparently been filed against me," Watson said in a statement posted on Twitter on Tuesday.
+"As a result of a social media post by a publicity-seeking plaintiff's lawyer, I recently became aware of a lawsuit that has apparently been filed against me," Watson tweeted on Tuesday.
 "I have not yet seen the complaint, but I know this: I have never treated any woman with anything other than the utmost respect.

 "The plaintiff's lawyer claims that this isn't about money, but before filing suit he made a baseless six-figure settlement demand, which I quickly rejected.
 Unlike him, this isn't about money for me -- it's about clearing my name, and I look forward to doing that."

-CNN has reached out to the woman's attorney, Tony Buzbee, on whether a six-figure settlement was offered to Watson.
+CNN has reached out to Buzbee on whether a six-figure settlement was offered to Watson.

 The lawsuit alleges that the therapist left Watson alone in the massage room of her home and when she returned, "Watson was lying on the massage table completely naked with only a small towel covering his groin area ...
 Watson then began to aggressively dictate how he wanted the massage to be performed.
 Watson emphasized to Plaintiff that she not use her knuckles or elbows during the massage.
 Instead, Watson told Plaintiff she was only to use her hands.
 And, Watson repeatedly stated that he wanted her focus to be on his groin area."